 Email, Calendaring & Collaboration Tools

-The project, initiated in 2012, involves the gradual implementation of an integrated system offering enhanced email capabilities, calendaring, and collaboration tools.
+The project, initiated in 2012, involves the implementation of an integrated system offering enhanced email capabilities, calendaring, and collaboration tools for students, staff and alumni.
 This will result in an improved email interface that will integrate seamlessly with the calendaring and other collaboration tools.
 The system will also provide staff and students with a University calendar to keep track of their University-related activities, the possibility of inviting others to events, and the sharing of calendars.
 The collaboration tools, such as document sharing and co-authoring, will allow staff and students to collaborate more effectively by sharing files and working on documents together, while also providing the opportunity to store documents online that can be accessed from anywhere.
 Instant text messaging as well as audio and video conferencing will also be available.
-The system will be deployed for students at the beginning of academic year 2013/14, and then gradually deployed for staff.

 More information about the Email, Calendaring & Collaboration Tools.

 New IT Services Building

 The University IT Services department is one of the beneficiaries of the European Regional Development Fund (ERDF) under the Cohesion Policy Programme 2007-2013.
 The ERDF project involved the construction and equipping of a new IT Services building.
 The new building has enabled the University to expand its ICT infrastructure and to deliver state-of-the-art facilities and services required by staff and students for their research and education.
 The building incorporates IT-enabled learning spaces for students, computer-equipped training rooms for use by all University departments, and extensive videoconferencing facilities.
 The project also included the installation of optical fibre cable interconnecting the University's Main Data Centre located within the new building with over forty main University buildings on campus.

 More information about the new IT Services Building.